False Arrest / Imprisonment

 Though rarer, potential false imprisonment claims can also arise when persons are involuntarily detained under Georgia law dealing with hospitalization and treatment procedures for alcoholics or the mentally ill.
 While, under certain circumstances, a person may be involuntarily institutionalized pursuant to physician certification, these occasions are narrowly limited and governed by Georgia statutory law.
 The statutorily mandated criteria for involuntary institutionalization must be strictly followed by physicians and institutions.
 Even if a physician or institution follows all the statutorily mandated procedures, a claim for medical malpractice may still lie.

 Philips Branch & Hodges has extensive experience and success with false arrest or imprisonment claims.
-Our firm has obtained record setting verdicts in this area and secured numerous six figure settlements for our clients.
+Our Columbus GA criminal defense attorneys have obtained record setting verdicts in this area and secured numerous six figure settlements for our clients.
 If you or someone you know has been wrongfully detained, arrested, or imprisoned call Philips Branch & Hodges today for your free consultation.